 Objective 2: Increase the capacity of local documentary heritage organizations to better sustain and preserve Canada's documentary heritage.

 - Conservation and preservation treatment

-- Conversion and digitization for preservation purposes, including interviews to capture oral history
+- Conversion and digitization for preservation purposes, including recording interviews for oral history projects

 - Increased digital preservation capacity (excluding digital infrastructure related to day-to-day activities)

-- Training and workshops that improve competencies and build capacity
+- Training and workshops that improve professional competencies and build the organization’s capacity

 - Development of standards, performance and other measurement activities